Companhia Paulista de Estradas de Ferro: Modernization and efficiency

-Using in-depth studies by the engineer Francisco de Monlevade, Inspector General of the company, he started from 1920, the electrification of the lines, at the voltage of 3 KVCC, extending the use of "white coal" on the trunk line from Jundiaí to Campinas (1922) and from there to Rio Claro (1926).
-Aware of Monlevade's maxim that "if he did not electrify his lines, he would not distribute any more dividends", he extended this remarkable improvement from Rio Claro to Rincão (1928) and, in the Jaú Branch, from Itirapina to Jaú (1941) and from there to Pederneiras (1947) and Bauru (1948).
+Using in-depth studies by the engineer Francisco de Monlevade, Inspector General of the company, the latter began the electrification of the lines in 1920, at the voltage of 3 KVCC, extending the use of white coal on the line from Jundiaí to Campinas (1922) and from there to Rio Claro (1926).
+Aware of Monlevade's maxim that "if they did not electrify their lines, they would not distribute any more dividends", he extended this remarkable improvement from Rio Claro to Rincão (1928) and, in the Jaú branch, from Itirapina to Jaú (1941) and from there to Pederneiras (1947) and Bauru (1948).
 The limit of this advance was given between Bauru and Cabrália-Paulista in 1954, the year of the delivery of the widening of the gauge in the line from Bauru to Marília.
-It is interesting to note that studies pointed to the extension of electrification to Tupã, even indicating that the Piracicaba and Descalvado branches would be electrified, reaching the latter, at least, to Pirassununga Station.
-The extension of electrification to Garça was started but later abandoned and, the other steps were limited to studies only.
+It is worth mentioning that studies pointed to the extension of electrification to Tupã, even indicating that the Piracicaba and Descalvado branches would be electrified, reaching the latter, at least, to Pirassununga Station.
+The extension of electrification to Garça began but later abandoned, and the other steps were limited to studies.